GoogleChrome/web-vitals/README.md

 getLCP(console.log);
 ```

-_**Note:** some of these metrics will not report until the user has interacted with the page, switches tabs, or the page starts to unload.
+_**Note:** some of these metrics will not report until the user has interacted with the page, switched tabs, or the page starts to unload.
 If you don't see the values logged to the console immediately, try switching tabs and then switching back._

 ### Report the value on every change